 “Any woman who has a great deal to offer the world is in trouble,” she once mused.
 “And if she’s a black woman, she’s in deep trouble.”

 As a prominent jazz pianist and an outspoken crusader against injustice, Scott paved the way for Black women in television, movies, and on the stage.
 She deserves an exalted place in the pantheon of jazz legends and in the hall of America’s boldest civil reformers.

 Now that you’ve learned about Hazel Scott, hear these lost Ella Fitzgerald tapes that resurfaced in Berlin.
-Then, find out how Glenn Miller went from musical icon to M.I.A.
+Then, find out how Glenn Miller went from musical icon to missing in action during World War II.